-How Parents Can Support Their Child In Virtual/Online Guitar Lessons
+How Parents Can Support Their Child In Remote/Online Guitar Lessons

 When it comes to Skype/Zoom guitar lessons there are a few ways a parent (or guardian, adult) can help their child to succeed with learning the guitar.